-Offender, Ex-offender: Category 3 WIOA Sec.
-3(38): An adult or juvenile who- Is or has been subject to any stage of the criminal justice process, and for whom services under this Act may be beneficial, or Requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.
-ETO 9172 (PIRL): If the participant, at program entry who either: Has been subject to any stage of the criminal justice process for committing a status offense or delinquent act, or Requires assistance in overcoming barriers to employment resulting from a record of arrest or conviction.
-ESD WS System Policy 1020, Rev. 1 & ESD WS System Policy 1019, Rev. 5: An individual who has been charged with an offense, but subsequently directed to a community-based diversion program rather than the formal court system meets the definition of having been "subject to any stage ofthe criminal justice process" due to having been charged with an offense, even though that individual has not been remanded to the court system.
-Category 4 Homeless or Runaway: 20 CFR 681.210(5) and .220(4): • A homeless individual who meets the criteria defined in sec.
+Justice System Involved: Category 3 An adult or juvenile who- Is or has been subject to any stage of the criminal justice process, and for whom services under this Act may be beneficial, or Requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.
+An individual who has been charged with an offense, but subsequently directed to a community-based diversion program rather than the formal court system meets the definition of having been "subject to any stage of the criminal justice process" due to having been charged with an offense, even though that individual has not been remanded to the court system.
+Category 4 Currently experiencing lack of stable housing or a minor who has left their parents or legal guardians without permission: A homeless individual who meets the criteria defined in sec.
 41403(6) of the Violence Against Women Act of 1994; a homeless child or youth who meets the criteria defined in sec.
 725(2) of the McKinney-Vento Homeless Assistance Act; or a runaway.
-Category 5 Foster Care Youth: 20 CFR 681.210(6) and .220(5); and ETA 9172: At program entry, an individual aged 24 or under who is in foster care or who: • Has aged out of the foster care system, or • Who has attained 16 years of age and left foster care for kinship, guardianship, or adoption, or • A child eligible for assistance under sec.
+Category 5 Currently receiving or has received foster care services: At program entry, an individual aged 24 or under who is in foster care or who: Has aged out of the foster care system, or Who has attained 16 years of age and left foster care for kinship, guardianship, or adoption, or A shild cligible for appinteness under see, 477 of the Seciel Security Act (42 US C 677) A child eligible for assistance under sec.
 477 of the Social Security Act (42 US.C.
-677), or • In an out-of-home placement.
-Category 6 Pregnant or Parenting: TEGL 21-16: An individual who is parenting can be a mother or father, custodial or non-custodial.
+677), or In an out-of-home placement.
+Category 6 Pregnant or Parenting: An individual who is parenting can be a mother or father, custodial or non-custodial.
 As long as the youth is within the WIOA youth age eligibility, the age when the youth became a parent does not factor into the definition of parenting.
 A pregnant individual can only be the expectant mother.
-ESD WS System Policy 1019, Rev. 5: One important distinction is that the father does not attain to parenting status under WIOA until the child is born; that status does not convey to the father during pregnancy.
-To be clear, only the expectant mother can be a pregnant individual.
+ESD WS System Policy 1019, Rev. 8: One important distinction is that the father does not attain to parenting status under WIOA until the child is born; that status does not convey to the father during pregnancy.
+Only the expectant mother can be a pregnant individual.